 The No-Pull Harness

 Once you have gone past the first stage (getting your dog used to a collar), it is time to introduce your dog to the leash.
 If you own a large dog breed that is super hyper, hot-headed and has a lot of pulling power, it is best (and safer) to opt for a no-pull harness as this will keep your dog from yanking you off your feet and pulling you down the street.
 There are several types of no-pull harnesses to choose from.
 And, each of them will help train your dog to walk on a leash without yielding to the temptation to pull away from you.
 This leash uses a simple mechanism; it is connected to the harness at the front side where your dog’s chest is.
 Thus, when your dog tries to pull away, the harness will turn the dog backward instead to face you.
 Hence, with time, your dog will be discouraged from the act and will stop trying to pull away from you.
 The next thing to do while your dog is learning to use the harness for the first time is to encourage your dog to sniff the harness.
 As soon as the dog becomes comfortable with the smell, things will become a lot easier for you.
 To do this, always hold the harness closer to the dog’s nose and allow it to sniff at it several times.
 Do not forget to reward your dog with treats throughout the process.
+Take a look at our review of dog harnesses and puppy harnesses for more options

 So, you have successfully managed to get your dog used to wearing the harness.
 It is time to move to the next step, which is picking out the right leash.
 Not every leash is designed for every dog.
 If you own a large breed of dog, it is best to opt for a heavy leather leash.
 If you have a small size dog, then a lightweight leash made of nylon will be the ideal option.
 When shopping for a leash, it is best to stay away from the retractable dog leashes at this point.
 This is because, unlike the no-pull leash, the retractable leash can encourage your dog to pull away from you.
 Another thing to keep in mind when purchasing a leash is the size.
 For starters, it is best to opt for a leash that is about six feet long.
 This is because it will give your dog enough room to be curious and excited while keeping you in control.
 This will be especially beneficial to puppies as they’re usually more curious.
 Also, be sure to purchase a leash that fits comfortably on your dog.
 It should be too tight as your dog will feel uncomfortable, or too loose as it may easily slide off.